Environmental Threat beyond McMahon Line

 The impact of climate change in the Tibetan highland, the lifeblood of half of the World’s population, is no more a distant hypothesis.
 Geographically, India’s location makes it highly vulnerable to environmental threats originating from that region.
 The unstable reservoir formed due to landslide on Pareechu River, a tributary of the Sutlej River, during mid-July was, in fact, big enough to create havoc on the Indian side.
 This is one of the hundreds of ticking liquid bombs waiting to explode in coming years on both sides of the Himalayas.

-According one estimate of the United Nations Environmental Programme (UNEP), there are 44 glacial lakes in Nepal and Bhutan, growing rapidly and would soon burst into a phenomenon called glacial lake outburst floods (GLOFs) due to climate change.
-Indian media had overlooked a similar incident when a small river Beki in Bhutan dammed and later burst creating havoc in Barpeta district of Assam during the Pareechu incident.
+According to one estimate of the United Nations Environmental Programme (UNEP), there are 44 glacial lakes in Nepal and Bhutan, growing rapidly and would soon burst into a phenomenon called glacial lake outburst floods (GLOFs) due to climate change.
+Indian media had overlooked a similar incident when a small river Beki in Bhutan dammed and later burst to create havoc in Barpeta district of Assam during the Pareechu incident.
 The devastation in Himachal Pradesh in 2000 was attributed to GLOFs and not to the misperception of Chinese ‘weather weapon’.
-This time also media report indicated that the lake formed due to Chinese road construction or uranium mining in that area or breach in the upstream, which Chinese government has vehemently rejected.
+This time also media report indicated that the lake formed due to Chinese road construction or uranium mining in that area or a breach in the upstream, which the Chinese government has vehemently rejected.

 A Sino-Indian agreement regarding hydraulic information sharing on Brahmaputra River is in place since long.
-Although there is no such agreement to share information in this artificial lake case, China passed the first information to Indian government.
-Contradictory information regarding the depth, length, width and magnitude of the reservoir created confusion and spread panic among the people of Himachal Pradesh, particularly those inhabiting along side the 150 km of Sutlej River.
+Although there is no such agreement to share information in this artificial lake case, China passed the first information to the Indian government.
+Contradictory information regarding the depth, length, width and magnitude of the reservoir created confusion and spread panic among the people of Himachal Pradesh, particularly those inhabiting alongside the 150 km of Sutlej River.
 Earlier, China did not allow the Indian technical team to visit the site citing various reasons.
 Even, many Indian defence analysts have questioned the Chinese transparency of passing the information regarding the lake.
-Why depend on the ‘unpredictable and unreliable’ neighbor, as Indian security analysts believe, for this type of information?
+Why depend on the ‘unpredictable and unreliable’ neighbour, as Indian security analysts believe, for this type of information?
 Does India have its own intelligence establishment to track down such type of threats beyond its territorial boundary?
 Simple rhetorics won’t work in environmental threats as protecting the precious lives and property needs cooperation, consultation and information sharing.